4dvn/MouseTrap/README.md

 msfconsole -r unicorn.rc
 ```
 ## Execution
-In order to optimize the speed of the payload, I created a web server on my device that the script downloads and executes.
+In order to optimize the speed of the payload, I created a web server on my local machine that the script downloads the Powershell payload from and executes.
 It is not necessary; however, recommended.
-In order for the script to install the payload, edit the `<LHOST>` in my `nofirewallallhack` file.
-Once the webserver is up and running with the Powershell payload, execute the command
+In order for the script to install the payload, edit the `<LHOST>` in my `nofirewallallhack` file with your machine's IP address.
+When I tested the attack, both my machine and the victim's were on the same local network.
+Once the webserver is up and running with the Powershell payload, execute the command:
 ```
 sudo jackit --script nofirewallallhack
 ```
+Once the program has begun, it will scan for nearby devices.
+When you have identified your victim's device, hit Ctrl+C and select the device.
+The program will begin to inject the script, which will take roughly 10 seconds.
+Once the script has completed, a Meterpreter session should begin in Metasploit.